bsmr-openproject/oql/README.md

 State of implementation: **DRAFT**

-Note that OQL is currently *work in progress* and on its way being integrated into OpenProject.
+Note that OQL is currently *work in progress* and on its way of being integrated into OpenProject.
 Once integrated it will (hopefully) be subject to growth and extension.

 Installation